hannelorelongin/flams-v1/README.md

 ## References

-If you use FLAMS in your work, please cite us.
+If you use FLAMS in your work, please cite:

+Longin, H. *et al* (2024) "FLAMS: Find Lysine Acylations and other Modification Sites."
+Bioinformatics.
+40(1):btae005.

 In addition, FLAMS relies on third-party software & databases: